 If you think you have injured your ACL:

-A damaged ACL may involve a partial or complete tear of the ligament.
-A mild injury may stretch the ligament but leave it intact.
-If an ACL injury is suspected, your doctor or physiotherapist will refer you for an MRI (Magnetic Resonance Imaging) scan, which will provide detailed images of inside the knee.
+If an ACL injury is suspected, your doctor or physio will refer you for an MRI (Magnetic Resonance Imaging) scan, which will provide detailed images of inside the knee.
 The MRI should take place within the first few days after injury.
-The MRI will allow a doctor to determine where and how badly you have injured the knee.
-You may also need an X-ray to rule out any bone fracture(s).
+The MRI will allow a doctor to determine how badly you have injured the knee.
+You may also need an X-ray to rule out bone fracture(s).

 Symptoms may include (but not always):